Moremar/tuto-angular/README.txt

 In a real app, the backend can be in C++ / Java / Node / Python.
 To simulate the backend, we can use Firebase, a Google backend-as-a-service solution.
 It offers a lot of backend functionalities (authentication, database, storage, REST API).
-We will just use here the REST API to define HTTP endpoints for our Angular app.
+We only use in this project the REST API to define HTTP endpoints for our Angular app and the authntication solution generating auth tokens.
-We will create a Firebase project, which is a container for several apps sharing backend (iOS / Android / web).
+We create a Firebase project, which is a container for several apps sharing backend (iOS / Android / web).
 A Firebase project is actually creating a Google Cloud Platform (GCP) project behind the scene.

 We will use Firebase Realtime database, it is a database that stores and gets objects directly via HTTP calls.
 When sending a POST, it is interpreted by Firebase to add an element in a folder of this database.

 - open the Firebase Console
-- Click "Create a Project" and give it a name ("myRecipes" in my example)
+- Click "Create a Project" and give it a name ("myRecipes" in this example).
 - Once the project is created, we are on the overview dashboard of the project.
-- Go to Develop > Database > Create Real-time database (not Cloud Firestore) Click "Set test mode" to allow anyone to do anything in the DB (later we will use authentication)
+- Go to Develop > Database > Create Real-time database (not Cloud Firestore).
+  Click "Set test mode" to allow anyone to do anything in the DB (later we will use authentication).

 Data tab:
 It creates a database and provides us with a base URL : https://mytest-4d456.firebaseio.com/